skip navigation

 • Income support.

 Stage 2.
-Anyone not on one of those benefits will have to fill up a very detailed 13-page form - a CDS15 - giving details of:
+Anyone who is not a youth or is not on one of the benefits listed above will have to complete both a CRM14 and possibly a CRM15 - giving details of:

-If, after they have done the calculation the applicants income is less than £11,590 a year legal aid will be granted.
+If, after they have done the calculation the applicant’s income is less than £12,475 a year legal aid will be granted.

-If it is less than £20,740 a year and the applicants have a calculated disposable income of less than £3,156 a year legal aid will be granted.
+If it is less than £22,325 a year and the applicant has a calculated disposable income of less than £3,398 a year legal aid will be granted.

-Stage 4.
-Applicants who are refused legal aid and cannot afford to pay can appeal to a hardship unit run by the Legal Services Commission.
+Applicants who are refused legal aid and cannot afford to pay for private representation can appeal to a hardship unit run by the Legal Aid Agency.
+This is achieved via the completion and submission to the Legal Aid Agency of a CRM16 form.

 Home | About Us | Our Services | Our People | Firm News | Library | Contact Us